 As of the beginning of 2002, Iceland's corporate income tax was lowered from 30 per cent to 18 per cent.
+In 2009, the corporate income tax will be 15 per cent, levied on 2008- income.
 All the proceeds of the tax accrue to the Treasury.
 Municipalities levy no income tax.
-Partnerships with unlimited liability that file for taxes as distinct legal entities had their tax rate lowered from 38 per cent to 26 per cent5.
+Partnerships with unlimited liability that file for taxes as distinct legal entities pay a tax of 23.5 per cent5.
 As with the net wealth tax on individuals, the corporate net wealth tax has been abolished.